bernardmuller/auto_timesheet/README.md

 - Do NOT rename anything!

 # Set up:
-- Move AutoTimesheet 2.0 folder to My Documents.
+- Move AutoTimesheet 2.0 folder to Program Files.
 - Run auto.exe and enter name and surname along with email if you intend to use the autotime mailbot.(optional)

-# How it works:
-- The program creates a excel file that accumulates all your timesheets in one Timebook.
-- The program always runs in the background and at a specific time each day you will receive a popup to notify you of your daily submission, the program will open up on the Submission window where you can fill in your daily work description

-	- IMPORTANT NOTE: For those that like to enter more detailed descriptions, I have added the ability to submit multi-line descriptions.
-Simply add a semicolon ";" after every line.

-			  e.g. "Bed Beach Villa sections ;Main Lodge pool details ;Made Bernard some Coffee cause he cool guy! ;)"

-	- Also: Each line with more that 40 characters including symbols and spaces will automatically be split and appended.
-So please review your timesheet for any words that are being cut off, before sending it to Pam.
+# Newest Features:
+- Startup initializer automated
+- Autotime bot intigration
+    - bot will email you the latest updated timebook on the 1st of each month.
+This is for backup purposes.
+- User data stored in json file.
+No need to enter you name again other than the first time you run the program.
+- Timesheets saves to Documents.
+- Auto Timesheet Logo.

 # Future features:
-- For now I will terminate work on Autotimesheet as I do not think it needs to be any more complicated.
-- But I will still fix bugs when I find them and give users the latest version.
+- For now I will terminate work on Auto Timesheet, but I will still fix found bugs and provide users the latest version.

 # Known bugs:
-- Program won't create a timebook on its own like in prototype version.
-To avoid this, always have a .xlsx file in the timesheets directory with the name correlating to the current year.
-For example:
-  "2020_timesheets.xlsx".
+- Sometimes App wont terminate on Exit.

+# Note:
-	- Note: If your file were to be corrupted or lost.
-Copy the template file from "/templates" and rename it.
+In the even of a lost or corrupted file: Copy the template file from "/templates"
+    and rename it, if you want to start from scratch, or check your latest email from Timesheet Bot.
+ If you find any new bugs,or have any suggestions to improve the program please notify me.

 #
-Thank you for using AutoTimeheet!
-If you find any new bugs,or have any suggestions to improve the program PLSSS let me know!       pls...
+Thank you for using Auto Timeheet!
+#

-#|-------made by grizzly--------|
+made by grizzly